Tinder, Pinterest and others struggle to determine how Facebook hack affects their users

 "We are preparing additional recommendations for all developers responding to this incident and to protect people going forward," a Facebook spokesperson added.

-Airbnb, Spotify and GoFundMe, three major services that allow users to log in through Facebook, did not respond to CNN's requests for comment.
+Airbnb and GoFundMe, two major services that allow users to log in through Facebook, did not respond to CNN's requests for comment.

+Spotify told CNN it takes the security of its users' privacy very seriously.

+The company added that "as a precaution, concerned users can update their Spotify password, or if the account was created through Facebook, the Facebook login via their instructions."

 No company that CNN reached out to explained what practical steps they were taking to ensure their users had not been affected by the attack on Facebook.